Daniel Jackson (Stargate): Character arc

-Jackson then travels with a team, led by Jack O'Neill, through the Stargate, and they discover that it leads to the planet Abydos.
-Daniel meets, falls in love with, and marries a native woman, Sha'uri (named Sha're in the TV series Stargate SG-1).
-After winning the battle to free the Abydonians from the System Lord Ra, Daniel decides not to return to Earth with the rest of the team and to instead live the rest of his life learning about the culture and history of Abydos, with its culture based on that of ancient Egypt.
+Jackson then travels with a team led by Jack O'Neill through the Stargate, and they discover that it leads to the planet Abydos.
+Daniel meets, falls in love with, and marries a native woman Sha'uri named Sha're in the TV series Stargate SG-1.
+After winning the battle to free the Abydonians from the System Lord Ra, Daniel decides not to return to Earth with the rest of the team and to instead live the rest of his life learning about the history of Abydos, with its culture based on that of ancient Egypt.
 Jack O'Neill lies to his superiors, saying that Daniel Jackson is dead.

 In the television series Stargate SG-1, Daniel's life changes when his wife and his brother-in-law are abducted and turned into hosts for the Goa'uld.
 Daniel joins the SG-1 team in hopes of rescuing them.
 Daniel is briefly reunited with Sha're, who had been made host to Apophis' queen Amonet, in season 2's "Secrets", when she temporarily controls her body while pregnant with the Harcesis child Shifu.
 Shortly after Teal'c kills Sha're in season 3's "Forever in a Day", Sha're gives Daniel information to find her child, reconfirms her love for him and asks him to forgive Teal'c.
 Daniel remains a part of the team and later saves his brother-in-law Skaara from the Goa'uld Klorel in season 3's "Pretense".
 In season 3's "Maternal Instinct", Daniel discovers the Harcesis child on another planet and leaves him under the care of Oma Desala, a being of great power and wisdom.
 SG-1 meets Shifu again as a much older boy in season 4's "Absolute Power".